AlonSAzar/Final-3rd-year-BA-Project-implementation/README.md

-# Amit Dynamics: Cellular Automata Complexity & Robustness
+# Cellular Automata Complexity & Robustness

 This project explores the relationship between structural complexity and evolutionary robustness in 1D Cellular Automata (CA).
 It provides a framework for simulating various CA engines, measuring phenotype complexity, and running evolutionary experiments.